Tour to Thailand and Myanmar

 - Crossing border Mae Sai to Thachileik

-- Boat trip in Inle Lake to view magical watery world of floating gardens and visit Phaung Daw Oo Pagoda
+- Boat trip in Inle Lake to view the magical watery world of floating gardens and visit Phaung Daw Oo Pagoda

 - Bagan City tour includes Shwezigon Pagoda, The Dhamayangyi Temple